-The resources folder will contain the product's Feature Validation Data Set (FVDS), a lookup table to the OS Open Roads product and a lookup table to the Ten-T network.
-For further information on these resources, please refer to the Feature validation data set, OS Open Roads lookup table and Ten-T lookup table sections within this document.
+The resources folder will contain the product's Feature Validation Data Set (FVDS), and a lookup table to the OS Open Roads product.
+For further information on these resources, please refer to the Feature validation data set, and OS Open Roads lookup table sections within this document.
 The folder will have been compressed to resource.zip to enable a single download of the resources; within the zipped folder, the contents will have been compressed.